-Stats Show How Patriots Defense Compares To Legendary 2000 Ravens
+NESN

 A looming tilt with the Baltimore Ravens is the perfect opportunity to put the New England Patriots’ defense into perspective.

-Statistics the NFL shared Tuesday show the 2019 Patriots defense through eight games has outperformed their counterparts from the 2000 Baltimore Ravens team.
+Statistics the NFL shared Tuesday show the 2019 Patriots defense through eight games has outperformed their counterparts from the 2000 Ravens team.
 The Patriots defense has allowed fewer points and yards per game than those legendary Ravens, and New England’s opponents are converting third downs into first downs at a lower clip than Baltimore’s.

 “The 2019 @Patriots have allowed 7.6 points per game, the fewest by any team in the last 40 seasons,” the NFL wrote.